efrecon/bininstall/README.md

 * `-b`, or `--bin` or `--binary` is the name of the binary to be placed in the destination directory.
 When empty, the default, it will be the basename of the extraction path from the `--extract` option.
+* `-p` or `--package` is the path to a directory where to store the entire content of the tar file upon installation.
+The directory will be created if necessary.
+When the value of this input is not an empty string, a symbolic link to the binary will be created from the 'destination' directory (with the name 'binary') towards the (relative) path 'extract' under 'package'.
 * `-v`, or `--verbose` will increase verbosity.

 ## GitHub Action